◦ Our editorial line

 We update parks when readers tell us something has changed: a fence is down, the water fountain is broken, a new section opened.
 We'd rather be slow than wrong.

 Local businesses (dog daycares, trainers, groomers, vets) can buy featured listings on city pages for a flat monthly rate.
-These are clearly labeled as featured.
-We don't take money to favor one public park over another — they aren't businesses and they don't pay us.
+These are always clearly labeled as featured.
+We don't take money to favor one public park over another.
+Public parks aren't businesses and they don't pay us.

 What we won't do